alexellis/HandsOnDocker/Labs.md

 **1. Build the image_upload image**

-Build the image_upload image from the image_upload folder.
+Build the `image_upload` image from the `Dockerfiles/image_upload` folder in this Github repository.
 This will contain a web-server with an upload photo functionality, but the images will be stored in the data container.

 The Dockerfile reveals that the code is added to /var/web/uploads.